Israeli billionaire blasts Harvard leadership and quits board in protest - KTVZ

 After the anti-Israel statement was released, CEOs and business leaders including hedge fund billionaire Bill Ackman called for the public release of the names of students linked to the organizations that backed the statement.
 That’s despite the fact that some student distances themselves from the letter or said they hadn’t seen it.

-A billboard “doxing truck” drove near Harvard’s campus on Wednesday displaying the names and faces of students that apparently were linked to the statement.
+A billboard “doxing truck” drove near Harvard’s campus on Wednesday displaying the names and faces of students who apparently were linked to the statement.

 The-CNN-Wire